 - "The Politics of Reproduction: Maternalism and Women's Hygiene in Iran, 1896-1941," International Journal of Middle East Studies (IJMES), February 2006.
 Nominated by IJMES for the Berkshire Article Prize.

-- "Hallmarks of Humanism: Hygeine and Love of Homeland in Qajar Iran" American Historical Review (AHR) Vol. 105, No. 4 (October 2000)
+- "Hallmarks of Humanism: Hygiene and Love of Homeland in Qajar Iran," American Historical Review, October 2000.

 - Frontier history of Iran & its borderlands

 HIST 081: History of the Middle East since 1800